gameplaycolor/gameplaycolor.com/site/faq/index.markdown

 <img src ="/images/ss_colors.png" />

-Like the original Game Boy Color, Game Play Color is available in a range of colors: simply shake your iPhone, iPod or iPad.
+Like the original Game Boy Color, Game Play Color is available in a range of colors.
+You can change these from the **Settings** dialog.

 <p class="faq-top"><a href="#">&#8613; Back to the top</a></p>